AleanaA/aleBot/README.md

 The role permissions work as follows:

-- Owner has permission to all commands, except Event
 - Admin has permission to Admin commands and lower, except Event
 - Supervisor has permission to Supervisor commands and lower, except Event
 - Moderator has permission to Moderator commands and lower, except Event
 - Apprentice has permission to Apprentice commands, and no others.
 - Event has permissions to Event commands.
 All event commands require the user to have the Event role no matter what.

-As an example, if you want to have three roles instead of five, you can put the same role in for Admin and Supervisor, and the Same in for Moderator and Apprentice, or if you'd like all of the roles to have access to Event commands, make the Event role the same as the Apprentice role.
+The bot will check for the role name in the list of the users roles.
+To allow a user to have access to commands, you must give them the corresponding role, as listed above.